Viewed 47482 times

 How to Store

 • In most cases, freezing causes changes to the fat, which can lead to poor texture.
-Always store it covered with a lid, as dairy products have tendency to pick up odours of other foods quickly.
+Always store it covered with a lid as dairy products have a tendency to quickly absorb odours of other food.

-" Cream in moderate amounts is good for health but in excess can cause Obesity and other health problems.
+• Cream in moderate amounts is good for health but in excess can cause obesity and other health problems.

 REGISTER NOW If you are a new user.